mohamedsahadkp/machine-learning/README.md

-# ml-scikit-learn
+# machine-learning

-Machine learning algorithms implementation using sklearn(scikit-learn.org) and tensorflow
+Implementation of machine-learning algorithms using sklearn(scikit-learn.org) and tensorflow